Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal translation: To throw the house out of the window

-Let’s say you organize a huge party or celebration, for which you are open to splurging a ridiculous sum of money on.
-Similar to “sparing no expense” in English.
+Let’s say you organize a huge party or celebration, and you’re open to splurging a ridiculous sum of money on it.
+“Throwing the house out of the window” in Spanish is equivalent to “sparing no expense” in English.
+Whether you “throw” using “tirar” or “botar” is up to you.

 3. Ponerse las pilas

-If a native Spanish speaker tells you “¡ponte las pilas!”, then you are probably absent-minded, or not focused enough.
+If a native Spanish speaker tells you “¡ponte las pilas!,” you probably appear absent-minded or not focused enough.

 • Finish your homework.
-Come on, put some energy on it, Laura! – Termina tu tarea.
+Come on, put some energy in it, Laura! – Termina tu tarea.
 Dale, ¡ponte las pilas, Laura!

 4. Hablando del Rey de Roma…

-Similar to “speak of the devil”, this funny Spanish phrase is used when you are talking or gossiping about someone else and that person shows up out of nowhere at that exact moment.
+This is the equivalent of the English phrase, “speak of the devil.”
+This funny Spanish phrase is used when you are talking or gossiping about someone else, and that person shows up out of nowhere at that exact moment.

-• Lisa said she would be here at noon… (Lisa shows up out at the exact moment you’re saying this to your friend) Oh, look, speaking of the devil, there she comes! – Lisa dijo que llegaría al mediodía (Lisa llega en el momento exacto cuando le estás diciendo eso a tu amigo) ¡Mira!
+• Lisa said she would be here at noon… [Lisa shows up out at the exact moment you’re saying this to your friend.]
+Oh look, speak of the devil, here she comes! – Lisa dijo que llegaría al mediodía [Lisa llega en el momento exacto cuando le estás diciendo eso a tu amigo.] ¡Mira!
 Hablando del Rey de Roma, ¡allí viene!

 5. Ser pan comido